gbif/registry/registry-service/README.md

 - All the occurrences from the dataset X have to be mapped to the institution I
 - All the occurrences from the dataset X and code Y have to be mapped to the institution I
 - All the occurrences from the dataset X, code Y and identifier Z have to be mapped to the institution I
+- For collections only, all the occurrences from the dataset X and parentCode Y(this is the institution code) have to be mapped to the collection C

 There can be as many combinations as needed.